 Yad Vashem - a Holocaust memorial site - captions the following image of Dachau as "Prisoners' bodies cast in a corner after liberation":

-The caption is thus worded so ambiguously - and, if done on purpose, so slyly - that the viewer might conclude that the "bodies" of the "prisoners" were of inmates who were discovered after the liberation.
-But what actually happened after the U.S. Army took over at Dachau suggests otherwise.
-Below we see the same, textured wall in the image above, as well as the cart-like object, from a different angle.
-In the image below, you can see several men up against the wall with their hands up while the American soldier aims his machine gun, and others are already lying dead on the floor.
-And just who is lying dead on the floor?
+The caption is worded so ambiguously - and, if done on purpose, so slyly - that the viewer might conclude the prisoner bodies mentioned were those of the inmates held by the Germans and discovered by the US in 1945, when the Germans were "caught red-handed".
+But a closer look suggests otherwise.
+Below we see the same, textured wall in the image above, as well as the cart-like object from a different angle.
+You can see several men up against the wall with their hands up while the American soldier aims his machine gun, and others are already lying dead on the ground.
+And just who is lying dead on the ground?

 Meanwhile, the prisoners held at Dachau, which Yad Vashem failed to distinguish from the murdered victims along the wall, were liberated:

-The prisoners actually look relatively healthy and well-fed, which is odd considering Dachau was a concentration camp for political prisoners, i.e. those with sympathies towards the Soviet Union.
-One would think such individuals would be singled out of torture and abuse - especially as word spread about the atrocities that the Soviets unleashed on the retreating and nearly-conquered German people as the end of the war neared.
-Perhaps the Germans at Dachau did not have a handle on the whole "point the machine gun and paint them full of hot lead" tactic that the Americans evidently understood well.
+The prisoners actually look relatively healthy and well-fed, which is odd considering Dachau was a concentration camp for political prisoners - i.e. those tied to and sympathetic towards the Soviet Union.
+One would think such individuals would instead be singled out for torture and abuse, especially in retribution as word spread about the atrocities that the Soviets unleashed on the retreating and nearly-conquered German people.
+Perhaps the Germans at Dachau did not have a handle on the whole "point the machine gun and paint them full of hot lead" tactic that the Americans evidently understood well?
+Ironic.

 8) "Symbols of the Final Solution"